rajatjindal/goodfirstissue/README.md

 # Acknowledgements

-Many thanks to [Alex Ellis](https://twitter.com/alexellisuk) for helping me write, build and deploy this openfaas-function to [openfaas-cloud](https://github.com/openfaas/openfaas-cloud)
+Many thanks to [Alex Ellis](https://twitter.com/alexellisuk) for helping me write, build, and host this as openfaas-function on [openfaas-cloud](https://github.com/openfaas/openfaas-cloud) for more than four years without costing a dime to me.
+I will be thankful forever for that.